Home Photos Video FAQ Green Comps Neighborhood Contact

 How long did you live at 5703 Admiral?

 With both my prior home, and my new/current home, I bought the next home before selling the older home, and owned both for a period.
 All 3 homes have been in West Seattle, so moving has been a gradual process both times.
-However, for the most part, 5703 Admiral was my primary residence from about 2008 until Fall 2021, when I moved to Seaview just 5 minutes away.
+However, for the most part, 5703 Admiral was my primary residence from about 2008 until the end of 2021, when I moved to Seaview just 5 minutes away.

 Was a home inspection done?